Hence, there is a requirement that

 delegation of work to machines due to the inhumane nature of certain

 kind of work.
 In this case, a "robotic divide" between rich and poor

 countries would not only mean that in some countries certain tasks are

 taken over by robots but that - according to his way of augmenting -

 workers in other countries are expected to do inhumane work.

-Those effects on other countries
+Those effects on other

 must also be taken into account when talking about the possibilities of